 iSkills™ Assessment-related Research

-ETS organized the 2001 International ICT Literacy Panel — an international group of leaders in education, business and government — to analyze issues and approaches to measuring ICT literacy.
+ETS organized the 2001 International ICT Literacy Panel — an international group of leaders in education, business and government — to analyze issues and approaches to measuring Information and Communication Technology (ICT) literacy.
 From this research, ETS partnered with a consortium of institutions of higher education to develop the iSkills™ assessment.

 To learn more about the research behind the iSkills assessment, refer to the following resources: